ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 ## Checking Connectivity

 The `net` module has two attributes that enable checking node connectivity from the [interactive Javascript console](../_interface/JavaScript-Console.md).
-These are `net.listening` which reports whether the Geth node is listening for inbound requests,a nd `peerCount` which returns the number of active peers the node is connected to.
+These are `net.listening` which reports whether the Geth node is listening for inbound requests, and `peerCount` which returns the number of active peers the node is connected to.

 ```javascript